xinyuwang1209/ReadMe-For-Moecule-Transformer/README.md

 `$ cd $code`

-Create the directory for storing the models.
+Create the directory used to the models.

 `$ mkdir dir_save`